The Vikings Return

 Highlighted section as Manuscript C. Manuscripts D and E have: “after great toil and difficulty in his life.”

-Hwiccia (province of the Hwicce): a region of Mercia corresponding, roughly, to Worcestershire, Gloucestershire and western Warwickshire.
+Hwiccia (province of the Hwicce): a region of Mercia, roughly corresponding to Worcestershire, Gloucestershire and western Warwickshire.
 Scearstan (Florence’s spelling) is usually identified with Sherston in Wiltshire, which would have been in the Hwicce/Wessex borderland.

 There is a tradition (the existence of which is first recorded in the 17th century, by John Aubrey) at Sherston, regarding a local hero called John Rattlebone, who purportedly fought there against the Danes.
 Though severely wounded, Rattlebone fought on to the bitter end, clutching a stone tile against his wound to staunch the flow of blood.
 According to John Aubrey*: